lucien2k/sonoff-python/README.md

 ## Troubleshooting

 ### Ewelink registration for 4 channel switches
 The Sonoff switches have one of the most non-intuitive installation processes I have encountered.
-For registering my 4 channel switch I had to hold one of the buttons until it flashed quick, quick slow, then hold a second time until it rapidly flashed in a constant pattern.
+For registering my 4 channel switch I had to:
+* Hold one of the buttons until it flashed quick, quick slow
+* Hold a second time until it rapidly flashed in a constant pattern.
 I did not see the ITEAD-xx access point until it rapidly flashed.

-Once it is rapidly flashing and your device is connected to the ITEAD-xx network, choose the Compatible Pairing Mode (AP) option, then press Next.
-This looks like a help page, but it is actually a fourth option (and the one you want!!)
+* Once it is rapidly flashing, connect to the ITEAD-xx network
+* Choose the Compatible Pairing Mode (AP) option, then press Next.
+(This looks like a help page, but it is actually a fourth option (and the one you want!!))
+* Follow the onscreen instructions